yashkathe/Cirrhosis-Prediction/README.md

 disease, cirrhosis can progress to life-threatening complications if left untreated.
 Early detection and classification of cirrhosis stages are essential for timely intervention and management.

-## Dataset Information

-The dataset used in this project comes from Kaggle and includes medical records of patients with liver conditions.
-Key attributes in the dataset include:

-- **Age**: Age of the patient
-- **Gender**: Male or Female
-- **Bilirubin Levels**: A measure of liver function
-- **Albumin Levels**: Protein produced by the liver, indicative of liver health
-- **Ascites**: Presence of fluid in the abdomen, often associated with severe liver disease
-- **Prothrombin**: Coagulation indicator, reflecting liver functionality

-Each record is labeled with a cirrhosis stage category, making this a multiclass classification task.

 ## Approach